 Fee and payment policies are listed online.
 Parents are required to submit payment information upon registration.
 Weekly/monthly fees are deducted automatically out of a checking/savings account or debit/credit card.
 A checking account or debit card/credit card is required to be listed on your account as a payment method.
-Returned payments will be assessed a \$30 service fee.
+Returned payments will be assessed a \$25 service fee.
 The YMCA reserves the right to make additional attempts to process payments for all returned payments.

 - Day Care payments are deducted the Friday before the week of care. - Play and Learn payments are paid via monies on account or at Member Services.
-(ACY & APY) - Kids' Corner payments are paid via monies on account or at the Member Services desk, or automatic monthly bank draft (FWY, NMY & HVY). - Pre-School payments are paid in full for the school year or automatically drafted throughout the school year. - School Age payments are automatically deducted 5 days before the first of each month.
+(ACY & APY) - Kids' Corner payments are paid via monies on account or at the Member Services desk, or automatic monthly bank draft (FWY, NMY & HVY). - Pre-School payments are paid in full for the school year or automatically deducted monthly throughout the school year. - School Age payments are automatically deducted 5 days before the first of each month for the school year. - Day Camp/Summer School Age payments are deducted the Friday before the week of care.